vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

    > **Note**:  There are many benefits to using the Common Alert Schema.
 It standardizes the consumption experience for alert notifications in Azure today.
 Historically, the three alert types in Azure today (metric, log, and activity log) have had their own email templates, webhook schemas, etc. With the common alert schema, you can now receive alert notifications with a consistent schema.
 You can learn more about the Common ALert6 Schema [here](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/alerts-common-schema).

-   > **Important:** Given the benefits, you may wonder why the common alert schema is not enabled by default - well, when you select **Yes** you will see a warning **Enabling the common alert schema might break any existing integrations.** Bear this in mind in your own environments.
+   > **Important:** Given the benefits, you may wonder why the common alert schema is not enabled by default - well, when you select **Yes** you will see a warning that any existing integrations must be adjusted to use the common alert schema.
+Bear this in mind in your own environments.

 1. At the bottom of the **Email/SMS message/Push/Voice** blade, to save the action configuration, click **OK**.